-Bass Lesson 23: The Left Hand
+Bass Lesson 23 The Left Hand

 Pressing down the strings

-The left hand: I was able to put into words what I believe to be a very important principle about bass playing recently.
+Bass Lesson 23 The Left Hand: I was able to put into words what I believe to be a very important principle about bass playing recently.
 It has to do with the amount of strength we use to press the strings down on the fingerboard when playing the acoustic bass (of course, the same principle holds when playing electric bass – but playing electric bass doesn’t cost nearly as much strength).
 I noticed that I have to use less and less strength to press the strings down as years go by.
 Suddenly I understood how I did this.
 I think this must be an interesting subject for a lot of double bass players.
+If you are left handed, everything I wrote concerns the right hand of course.

-The double bass is one of the hardest instruments to play because of all the strength you must excert with your left hand and left arm if you’re technique is less than ideal – and there are only a few bass players in the world whose technique is ideal.
-So fellow bass players, let’s share our insights on this subject.
-Please send me an e-mail if you would like to share information about this subject with me and other bass players, I’ll add your insights to this lesson.
-If you press the string down at the very last moment, you’ll have to bring it down very quickly and you’ll press hard – probably very hard – against the fingerboard because of this.
+This is the principle: you should start pressing the string down in a very early stage, probably earlier than you presume necessary.
+If you are this early, you can press the string down relatively slow.
+The later you start pressing the string down, the faster you will have to press it down or else you will risk being too late.
+If you press the string down at the very last moment, you will have to bring it down very quickly and you’ll press hard – probably very hard – against the fingerboard because of this.
 Therefore this method will cost you (much) more strength than necessary.
 If you start earlier (while you’re still playing the note before the one you’re about to play), you won’t need to press that hard at all to bring the string down and and keep it down.
-This sounds very simple, but it took me some 25 years to realise this.
+This sounds very simple, but it took me a long time to realise this.

-If you go on playing this way and press down the string on the last moment, bass playing becomes a real tour de force and something of a (distracting) mind game.
-You think: who is stronger, my cramp or me?
-And you’ll go ahead, hoping and praying the saxophone player doesn’t play another chorus and the tune will come to a quick end, so you can give your fingers some rest.
-I know for sure that every double bass player who reads this recognises this situation, this is a terrible past all of us jazz double bass players share, but I’m telling you: it’s not necessary to prolong this miserable situation!
+I am quite sure that most double bass players who read this recognize this situation; this is a terrible experience most jazz double bass players share, but I am telling you: it is not necessary to prolong this miserable situation!
 If you start bringing down the string of the next note in an earlier stage, it will become apparent that it’s not necessary to press that hard at all.
 If you have to play 4 notes in a row on four different strings, this means you’ll have to press down two strings for each and every note you play, as you have to start pressing down the string of the next note while playing the first.

 Joris, the student, wrote:

 When I play in the lowest positions on my bass guitar, I’m not able to play with four fingers in four positions.
-My ring finger hurts, it’s not relaxed), but I have an even more serious problem: I can do almost nothing with my little finger.
+(My ring finger hurts, it is not relaxed), but I have an even more serious problem: I can do almost nothing with my little finger.
 I’m never able to play with my little finger in the fourth position and I’ve practised this a lot.
 On top of this, it’s hard for me to use my middle finger and my ring finger.
 Because of this, I use my forefinger and little finger when I want to play the C and D on the A string, for instance.
 Does this sound familiar?
 What can I do about this problem so I can use my fingers in a relaxed way in the lower positions?

 You may find this page interesting.